-Since our inception, we have established and realized our reserves, production and cash flow primarily through our drilling program coupled with select strategic acquisitions.
-Our net proved reserves were estimated at 167,100 MBOE on a three-stream basis as of December 31,2016, of which 84% are classified as proved developed reserves and 38% are attributed to oil reserves.
-For all periods prior to January 1, 2015, our reserves and production were reported in two streams: crude oil and liquids-rich natural gas.
-This means the economic value of the natural gas liquids in our natural gas was included in the wellhead natural gas price and total volumes on a BOE-basis were lower.
-Beginning on January 1, 2015, we started reporting our production volumes on a three-stream basis, which separately reports NGL from crude oil and natural gas.
+Since our inception, we have established and realized our reserves, production and cash flow primarily through our drilling program, coupled with select strategic acquisitions.
+Our net proved reserves were estimated at 215,883 MBOE on a three-stream basis as of December 31, 2017, of which 89% are classified as proved developed reserves and 37% are attributed to oil reserves.
+We report our production volumes on a three-stream basis, which separately reports NGL from crude oil and natural gas.
 In this Annual Report, the information presented with respect to our estimated proved reserves has been prepared by Ryder Scott Company, L.P. ("Ryder Scott"), our independent reserve engineers, in accordance with the rules and regulations of the Securities and Exchange Commission ("SEC") applicable to the periods presented.

-The following table summarizes our total estimated net proved reserves presented on a three-stream basis, net acreage and producing wells as of December 31, 2016, and average daily production presented on a three-stream basis for the year ended December 31, 2016.
-Based on estimates in the report prepared by Ryder Scott, we operated wells that represent 99% of the economic value of our proved developed oil, NGL and natural gas reserves as of December 31, 2016.
+The following table summarizes our total estimated net proved reserves presented on a three-stream basis, net acreage and producing wells as of December 31, 2017, and average daily production presented on a three-stream basis for the year ended December 31, 2017.
+Based on estimates in the report prepared by Ryder Scott, we operated wells that represent 99.6% of the economic value of our proved developed oil, NGL and natural gas reserves as of December 31, 2017.

-As of December 31, 2016 lucing ells Year ended December 31, 2016 MBOE % of total reserves % Oil Net acreage Gross Net average daily production (BOE/D) Permian Basin 167,100 100% 38% 127,847 1,194 1,088 49,586 Other properties % % 15,193 - - Total 167,100 100% 38% 143,040 1,194 1,088 49,586
+Estimated net proved reserves (1) ucing ells Year ended December 31, 2017 MBOE % of total reserves % Oil Net acreage Gross Net average daily production (BOE/D) Permian Basin 215,883 100% 37% 124,843 1,226 1,136 58,273 Other properties % % 4,292 - - Total 215,883 100% 37% 129,135 1,226 1,136 58,273